Bullpup air rifle: why choose one?

-Bullpup air rifle
+Bullpup air rifle popularity

 Another huge bonus, especially for auto/semi auto weapons, is that the recoil is sent directly back into the shoulder, vastly reducing muzzle flip, especially when multiple rounds are fired in quick succession.
 All very appealing features in a centrefire combat rifle.
-As there’s no recoil with an air rifle this particular asset doesn’t translate.

 However there’s one unavoidable downside when the bullpup design is applied to an air rifle.
 With no curve in the stock the scope inevitably ends up way above the barrel and that’s their Achilles’ heel.
 When shooting the rainbow ballistics of an air rifle, getting your scope as close to the barrel as possible is a major advantage.
-If its way above the ballistic curve the pellet gets magnified dramatically.
+If it’s way above the ballistic curve the pellet gets magnified dramatically.

 Are bullpups less accurate than conventionally stocked rifles?

 No not at all, they’re simply far less forgiving and therefore harder to aim over a variety of ranges.
 You need to be spot on for distance and you also need to know your rifle intimately to make the larger adjustments required whenever you wander away from your zero.